deephaven/web-client-ui/examples/component-template/README.md

 # Legal Notices

-Deephaven Data Labs and any contributors grant you a license to the content of this repository under the Deephaven License, see the [LICENSE](LICENSE.md) file.
+Deephaven Data Labs and any contributors grant you a license to the content of this repository under the Apache 2.0 License, see the [LICENSE](../../LICENSE) file.